eramdiaz/translator/README.md

 ### Getting started

 To use this code, clone the repository and install the requirements in a virtual environment.
-The recommended Python version is Python 3.10.6.
+The recommended Python version is 3.10.6.

 ```bash
 git clone git@github.com:eramdiaz/translator.git